 How many people have been treated with my specific disease or condition?

-Stem Cell Of America has treated over two thousand patients with Fetal Stem Cells.
+Since 1995, Stem Cell Of America has arranged for the treatment of over eight thousand patients with Fetal Stem Cells.
 The number of patients continues to grow.
 Please contact us to get specific information on a disease or condition.

 Where are you located?

-Stem Cells Of America has offices in the United States and a treatment center in Mexico.
+Stem Cell Of America has offices in the United States and a treatment center in Mexico.